Peripheral Artery Disease (PAD)

 • Duplex Ultrasound (Doppler scan) uses sound waves to visualise the arteries and measure blood flow velocity.
 Identifies blockage locations and severity without radiation or contrast dye.
 Performed in-clinic.

-• Catheter Angiography (DSA Digital Subtraction Angiography) the most detailed imaging available; also allows treatment (angioplasty or stenting) to be performed in the same session.
+• Catheter Angiography (DSA Digital Subtraction Angiography) is the most detailed imaging available; It also allows treatment (angioplasty or stenting) to be performed in the same session.
 Used for complex or multi-level disease.

 MediSave and Insurance Coverage